karellopez/docker_workshop_template/workshop/introduction.md

 - A csv file* with the results for some metrics.
 - json file** with the resulsts for all metrics.

-Once the csv files have been produced, another module within MEG Qc called ***plotting*** can create:
+Once the csv files have been produced, another module within MEG Qc called ***plotting*** can be used to create:
 - An html report for every metric (6 in total).

 Metrics are the diferent ***calculation modules*** within MEGQc used to evaluate specific types of artifacts or aspects of data quality.
 There are six metrics, which we'll explore in detail later, but we'll mention them now: